-In addition to the Bachelor of Science, you may also complete one of two degree options and have those options noted on your transcripts.
+In addition to the Bachelor of Science, you may also complete one of three degree options and have those options noted on your transcripts.
 Degree options are offered in:

 Human-Computer Interaction Option

 The iSchool’s work in human-computer interaction (HCI) strives to make information and computing useful, usable, and accessible to all.
 The Informatics HCI option allows you to blend your technical skills and expertise with a broader perspective on how design and development work impacts users.